Legendary comedian and actor Bob Newhart once said:

 deal with it and then move on.”

 Which is why this film is so relevant today.
-Bob Newhart and Don Rickles were funny at the start of their careers, they have been funny through the decades and they are funny today.
+Bob Newhart and Don Rickles were funny at the start of their careers, and remain so today.
 You see, “funny” is a universal language.
 It cuts through the clutter of a chaotic world and gives us that one critical gift when we need it the most; laughter.

 But comedy has changed over the decades and sadly, not for the better.
-Unfortunately so much of today’s comedy has become an airing of grievances.
+Much of today’s comedy has become an airing of grievances.
 Of course, social commentary has always been a part of the comedy scene.
 Lenny Bruce, Mort Sahl and George Carlin are prime examples.
-Yes, they took their shots, but they did it with a combination of intelligence, wit and introspection, thus enabling audiences on both sides of the argument to share in the humor.
+Yes, they took their shots, but they did so with a combination of intelligence, wit and introspection, thus enabling audiences on both sides of the argument to share in the humor.

 “Rickles & Newhart: A Love Story” is a tribute to these true kings of comedy, a celebration of a time in which an entire nation was united through laughter.
-And most importantly, this documentary is the story of one of the most enduring friendships in the history of show business.
+Most importantly, this documentary examines of one of the most enduring show business friendships .

 Most people alive today cannot remember a time in America before Bob Newhart and Don Rickles.
 They dominated the entire second half of the 20th Century and stayed in high demand well into the 21st.
 Bob Newhart to this day, is one of the most beloved and sought-after comic actors in the business.

-To tell this story properly and comprehensively, it will be told in chronological order.
+To tell this story properly and comprehensively, it will be told chronolgically.
 Bob Newhart will narrate the film, along with interviews of friends and celebrities who were part of their lives; both personally and professionally.

 As we span the decades we’ll see how their careers evolved and changed, how their friendship grew even deeper and how they maintained their dominance in show business as the country and the world changed around them.